mbudisic/MA533-Clarkson-F19/syllabus.md

 [![./img/meiss-textbook.jpg]({{site.baseurl}}/img/meiss-textbook.jpg){:width="15%" style="float: right;margin-right: 7px;margin-top: 7px;"}](https://my.siam.org/Store/Product/viewproduct/?ProductId=28569997)

-These topics roughly correspond to chapters 1-4, 6, 8-10, 16-17 in the textbook by [**James Meiss, Differential Dynamical Systems (SIAM) Revised Ed.**](https://my.siam.org/Store/Product/viewproduct/?ProductId=28569997)
+These topics roughly correspond to chapters 1-5, with selection of topics from chapters 6-8 in the textbook by [**James Meiss, Differential Dynamical Systems (SIAM) Revised Ed.**](https://my.siam.org/Store/Product/viewproduct/?ProductId=28569997)

 **Regular and frequent access to textbook is mandatory.** Any format of the textbook is fine (ebook, hardcopy, borrowed, owned), but don't count that "sharing a textbook" and occassionally looking at it will be enough.
-The "Revised edition" is required.
+The "Revised edition" is recommended.
 The book's price can be reduced from $87 to $61 by **joining SIAM for free!**.
+If you are using the previous edition of the book, check the Preface of the Revised edition to see what the differences are.

+### Should I join SIAM?
+What's SIAM again?

 SIAM -- Society for Industrial and Applied Mathematics is the main professional society for most faculty and students at Clarkson's Department of Mathematics. [**Membership for our students is free**, so you should join right away (click here)](https://www.siam.org/Membership/Join-SIAM/Individual-Members/Student) (before the class begins).

 ## Prerequisites

-Undergraduate level multivariate calculus, differential equations (ODEs and PDEs), ability to code in either PyJuMa.
-An excellent catch-all reference book is [Kreyszig's Advanced Engineering Mathematics](https://www.goodreads.com/book/show/1426461.Advanced_Engineering_Mathematics) (any fairly-recent edition).

-You will not do well in this class if you've never used a programming language independently.
-If you think you need to brush up on your programming skills, take the time ahead of the class to practice.
+Undergraduate-level differential equations class (ODEs), strong background in calculus, preferrably with exposure to proof-based calculus ("advanced calculus" or "real analysis"), undergraduate-level linear algebra.

+Occassionally, homeworks will require coding in MATLAB.

 ## Course work